Liberation Church: Celebration Church & Outreach Ministry

 The ministry was originally founded in 2001 by Pastor Geronimo Aguilar as Richmond Outreach Center.
-It was first located in a small warehouse at Pure Pleasure before moving to the current location.
+It was first located in a small warehouse near Pure Pleasure before moving to the current location.

 Storefront of Love of Jesus Thrift Store, which is now Liberation Thrift.

 The church was renamed to Celebration Church & Outreach Ministry in 2015 after the former pastor was indicted on sexual assault charges against two girls in 2013.
 After this, church attendance declined significantly and there were many changes in pastors.

 In April 2021, Pastors Jay and Ashley Patrick announced that Celebration Church's board of directors had gifted Liberation the property of Celebration Church debt-free.
 It included a 135,00 sq ft sanctuary, commercial workout facility, and a full service cafe.
 An additional property was also given for women who are suffering human trafficking and domestic violence.
 Before Liberation Church was gifted Celebration's property, Pastor Jay Patrick was already giving sermons at the location on Saturday evenings.